ildus/jamp/docs/Jamfile.md

 This doesn't appear to be any different from the previous example that didn't have a SubDir rule, but two things are happening behind the scenes:

-First.
-The SubDir rule causes Jam to read in the $(TOP)/Jamrules file.
+First, the SubDir rule causes Jam to read in the $(TOP)/Jamrules file.
 (The Jamrules file can alternately be named by the variable $(xxxRULES), where xxx is the name of the root variable, e.g., $(TOPRULES)).